oracle/oci-python-sdk/Internal-README.rst

 When doing builds, since we assume the previously recorded traffic to be good, we use the ``none`` record mode.

-If you need to re-record traffic then you can do that via the ``all`` mode.
-You should be re-record traffic when:
+If you need to re-record traffic then you can do by deleting the cassettes and using the ``once`` mode.
+You should re-record traffic when:

 * You add new tests
 * You modify an existing test to make additional service calls
 * An existing model changes (e.g. new fields are added to the Instance model) since this impacts the data which can get sent over the wire and how we serialise/deserialise it

-**Note:** In the future, we'll have a Team City job which will re-record tests and update the pre-recorded traffic in source control so that you don't have to do this manually.
+**Note:** We have a Team City job which re-records tests.
+It doesn't update the pre-recorded traffic in source control yet so that has to be done manually.

 If you need to pass a record mode when running py.test, use the ``--vcr-record-mode`` option.
 For example::

-    py.test -s --vcr-record-mode=all
+    py.test -s --vcr-record-mode=once

 If you need to do it under tox, then this becomes::

-    tox -e py35 -- --vcr-record-mode=all
+    tox -e py35 -- --vcr-record-mode=once

 Building the SDK
 ================